 B cell activating factor (BAFF) of the tumor necrosis factor (TNF) family and a proliferation-inducing ligand (APRIL), cytokines which bind and signal through BAFF receptor, transmembrane activator and CAML interactor (TACI), and/or B cell maturation antigen (BCMA) on B cells, play overlapping and non-redundant roles in B cell development, proliferation, function, and survival.
-Therapeutic agents targeting BAFF and/or APRIL have demonstrated promising clinical potential in autoantibody-related glomerulonephritides (GN) such as lupus nephritis (LN), IgA nephropathy (IgAN), membranous nephropathy, and other B-cell-related diseases such as systemic lupus erythematosus (SLE); however, there is still need for more safe and efficacious therapies.
+Therapeutic agents targeting BAFF and/or APRIL have demonstrated promising clinical potential in B cell-related diseases such as systemic lupus erythematosus (SLE) and autoantibody-related diseases such as lupus nephritis, IgA nephropathy (IgAN), and primary membranous nephropathy; however, there is still need for more safe and efficacious therapies.
 Povetacicept (ALPN-303) is an Fc fusion protein of an engineered TACI variant TNF receptor superfamily domain (vTD) with enhanced affinity for APRIL and BAFF which mediates more potent inhibitory activity than wild type TACI-Fc or BAFF- or APRIL-specific antibodies.
-Povetacicept may therefore significantly improve clinical outcomes in autoantibody-mediated GNs and other B-cell-related diseases.
-In this first-in-human study (NCT05034484), 66 healthy adult volunteers were randomized 4:2 into single ascending dose cohorts of intravenous (IV) or subcutaneous (SC) ALPN-303 or placebo.
-Participants were followed to assess safety and pharmacokinetics (PK), circulating immunoglobulins (Ig), galactose-deficient IgA1 (Gd-IgA1), and circulating leukocyte populations by flow cytometry.
+Povetacicept may therefore significantly improve clinical outcomes in SLE and other B cell-related diseases.
+In this first-in-human study (NCT05034484), 72 healthy adult volunteers were randomized 4:2 into single ascending dose cohorts of intravenous (IV) or subcutaneous (SC) povetacicept or placebo.
+Participants were followed to assess safety and pharmacokinetics (PK), circulating immunoglobulins (Ig), and circulating leukocyte populations by flow cytometry.

-Figure 1: Povetacicept is an Enhanced APRIL/BAFF Antagonist that Potently Modulates B Cells & Pathogenic Autoantibodies eGRF=Estimated Glomerular Filtration Rate
+Figure 1: Povetacicept is an Enhanced APRIL/BAFF Antagonist that Potently Modulates B Cells & Pathogenic Autoantibodies